theislab/cellrank/docs/api/datasets.rst

 Datasets
 ========
 CellRank comes with a number of datasets that make it easy for you to get started.
-Our dataset API enables you to automatically download these datasets; see our tutorials for examples.
+Our dataset API enables you to automatically download these datasets; see our :doc:`tutorials <../notebooks/tutorials/index>`.

 .. currentmodule:: cellrank